erincswift/gun_violence/README.md

 # Python Analysis: Gun Violence in the United States

 ## Background:
 Gun violence has steadily increased over the last decade.
-So much so that doctors and public health officials have begun to call the rising number of people killed or hurt by guns in recent years as an epidemic.
+So much so that doctors and public health officials have begun to call the rising number of people killed or hurt by guns in recent years an epidemic.
 The data is a result of incidents of violence committed with firearms, such as handguns, shotguns, or semi-automatic rifles, collected from over 7,500 law enforcement, media, government and commerical sources.
 ## Goal:
 Perform compreshensive analysis of data relating to incidents related to gun violence to derive insights.
 ## Key Questions: